Be Smart About Taking Medicines

-Smart consumers should use ads as motivation to learn more about their own illnesses and choices for treatment.
+Smart consumers use ads as motivation to learn more about their own illnesses and choices for treatment.
 Often when people read ads for medicines they have many unanswered questions.
-You should always check with your healthcare providers to get answers to those questions.
-Also find out if the advertised medicine is right for you or just different than what you are already taking.
+Always check with your healthcare providers to get answers to those questions.
+Also, find out if the advertised medicine is right for you or just different than what you are already taking.

 Medicines have the power to fight disease and improve quality of life.
 Many also have serious side effects.
 Deciding whether the benefits are better than the risks depends on several factors:

 Your age.
 Your body uses many medicines in different ways as you get older.

 Your lifestyle.
 For example, you may need to avoid medicines that make you sleepy if you operate machinery, and avoid other medicines if you smoke.

 Diseases or conditions you may have.
 A medicine that helps one condition may make another one worse.

 Pregnancy or possible pregnancy.
 Pregnancy needs careful prescribing and decision-making between the woman and her healthcare provider.

 Possible medicine and food interactions.
 The medicine's effect may be made stronger or weaker by other medicines, supplements you take, or foods you eat.

 Knowing as much as you can about the medicines you take, or think you should take, is especially important if you are a member of a consumer-directed health plan like a medical savings account.
 These plans place more responsibility for healthcare decisions on your shoulders.